coding-blocks/CBOnlineApp/CONTRIBUTING.md

 `git push` them back to github.
 These will go to your version of the repository.

 #### Squashing your's changes
-Before you make Pull Request , you should squash your commits into one.
+Before you make Pull Request, you should squash your commits into one.

 Go into the directory for the project and type: